ThibautBaudry/PythonForFinance/README.md

 We chose the News Webscrapping project (number 7).

-We chose to do do this project with 2 newspapers: Cnews (https://www.cnews.fr) and The Daily Mail (https://www.dailymail.co.uk/home/index.html).
+We chose to do this project with 2 newspapers: Cnews (https://www.cnews.fr) and The Daily Mail (https://www.dailymail.co.uk/home/index.html).

 We made two different files: WebscrappingDailyMail and WebscrapperCNews.